sublimelsp/LSP/docs/index.md

 **LSP cannot find my language server through PATH on OS-X**

-This issue can be solved in two ways:
+This issue can be solved in a few ways:

 * Install the [SublimeFixMacPath](https://github.com/int3h/SublimeFixMacPath) package
 * Or always launch sublime from the command line (so it inherits your shell's environment)
+* Use `launchctl setenv` to set PATH for OS-X UI applications.